rohankanhaisingh/Performance-Log/README.md

 -----------------------------------

-### NOTE: I am currently taking a little break with this project.
+### NOTE: I am currently taking a little break.
 I am working on something else for a friend who really needs it so yeah...
 The application is still available though.

 -----------------------------------